Oven Roasted Korean Pork Belly with Onion Salad

 Drain water from the onions and coat with the dressing.
 Done!

 When the pork belly is done, cool down a little.
 Then, slice beautifully…, any thickness your mouth desire.

-- 2 tablespoon Korean soy bean paste (duenjang)
+- 2 tbsp Korean soy bean paste, duenjang

 - 1 medium yellow onion, thinly sliced